Lingaro/magento2-module-codegen/dev/docs.md

 #### Abstract template

-If in template you will add option isAbstract: true, this template won't be shown in template list and we don't used it as generate Magento code.
-This template will be abstract for another templates
+If you want to create an abstract template that will be later used as a dependency of other template but cannot be generated itself, set `isAbstract` root node of `config.yml` file to `true`.
+Such template won't be shown in template list.

+Example:

 ```yaml
 isAbstract: true